jivak1/PythonDockerManagmentTool/README.md

 ### Docker containerisation

-- Created a dockerfile, to containerise the application
+- Dockerfile, to containerise the application.
+(Done)
-- Container runs, but needs docker.sock to be mounted as volume
+- Container runs, but needs docker.sock to be mounted as volume.
+(Done)

 ### Kubernetes Deployment

-- Created a kubernetes deployment file, that creates pods with 3 instances of the app
+- Kubernetes deployment manifest, that creates pods with 3 instances of the app.
+(Done)
-- Created a NodePort service to expose the application to localhost and route trafic to any of the pods
+- NodePort service manifest to expose the application to localhost and route trafic to any of the pods.
+(Done)

-Note: The built image shuld be archived in a .tar file and coppied to the kubernetes namespace, so that it can be pulled by the deployment
+Note: The built image shuld be archived in a .tar file and coppied to the kubernetes namespace, so that it can be pulled by the deployment.